L13/vscode-diff/README.md

 * `Click` - Open a favorite diff.
 If `l13Diff.openFavoriteAndCompare` is true the comparison starts immediately.

-#### Context Icons
+#### Favorites Context Icons

 * `New Diff Panel` - Open a new panel.
 * `New Group` - Add a new group.
 * `Collapse All` - Collapse all groups.

-#### Context Menu
+#### Favorites Context Menu

 * `Open` - Open the favorite diff without starting a comparison immediately.
 Ignores `l13Diff.openFavoriteAndCompare`.
-* `Open & Compare` - Open the favorite diff and start a comparison immediately.
+* `Open and Compare` - Open the favorite diff and start a comparison immediately.
 Ignores `l13Diff.openFavoriteAndCompare`.
 * `Add to Group` - Add a favorite diff to a group.
 * `Copy Left Path` - Copy the left path of the favorite diff to the clipboard.
 * `Copy Right Path` - Copy the right path of the favorite diff to the clipboard.
 * `Remove from Group` - Remove a favorite diff from a group.
+* `Rename` - Change the name of a favorite diff.
+* `Delete` - Delete a favorite diff.

+#### Favorite Groups Context Menu

+* `Open All ` - Open all favorite diffs of a group without starting a comparison immediately.
+Ignores `l13Diff.openFavoriteAndCompare`.
+* `Open All and Compare` - Open all favorite diffs of a group and start a comparison immediately.
+Ignores `l13Diff.openFavoriteAndCompare`.
-* `Rename` - Change the name of a favorite or a group.
+* `Rename` - Change the name of a favorite group.
-* `Delete` - Delete a favorite diff or a group.
-If you delete a group you can optionally delete all favorites in the group.
+* `Delete` - Delete a favorite group.
+Optionally you can delete also all favorites in the group.

 ### History